Angular-Wave/angular.ts/src/core/compile.md

 - Note that child elements that contain `templateUrl` directives will not have been compiled and linked since
 - they are waiting for their template to load asynchronously and their own compilation and linking has been
 - suspended until that occurs.
--
-- #### Comparison with life-cycle hooks in the new Angular
-- The new Angular also uses life-cycle hooks for its components.
-While the AngularJS life-cycle hooks are similar there are
-- some differences that you should be aware of, especially when it comes to moving your code from AngularJS to Angular:
--
-- - AngularJS hooks are prefixed with `$`, such as `$onInit`.
-Angular hooks are prefixed with `ng`, such as `ngOnInit`.
-- - AngularJS hooks can be defined on the controller prototype or added to the controller inside its constructor.
-- In Angular you can only define hooks on the prototype of the Component class.
-- - Due to the differences in change-detection, you may get many more calls to `$doCheck` in AngularJS than you would to
-- `ngDoCheck` in Angular.
-- - Changes to the model inside `$doCheck` will trigger new turns of the digest loop, which will cause the changes to be
-- propagated throughout the application.
-- Angular does not allow the `ngDoCheck` hook to trigger a change outside of the component.
-It will either throw an
-- error or do nothing depending upon the state of `enableProdMode()`.
--

 - #### Life-cycle hook examples
 -
 - This example shows how you can check for mutations to a Date object even though the identity of the object